 New GGP's common stock is not listed on any national securities exchange.
-An application will be made to list New GGP's common stock on the NYSE under the symbol "GGP."
+Upon the Effective Date, we expect that the common stock will be listed on the NYSE.
+An application has been made to list New GGP's common stock on the NYSE under the symbol "GGP."